-Before the U.S.-China Economic and Security Review Commission hina's leaders see preeminence in space as an important component of a strong country,3 a source of national pride, and key to a prosperous nation.4 People's Liberation Army (PLA) writings from 2013 describe space capabilities as strategically important for winning what the PLA calls informatized wars.5 Since that time, China has designated space as a warfighting domain and has been "growing its military space and counterspace capabilities at breathtaking pace."
+The Expansion of China's Military Space and Counterspace Capabilities and Implications for Space as a Contested Domain hina's leaders see preeminence in space as an important component of a strong country, a source of national pride, and key to a prosperous nation.
+People's Liberation Army (PLA) writings from 2013 describe space capabilities as strategically important for winning what the PLA calls informatized wars.
+Since that time, China has designated space as a warfighting domain and has been "growing its military space and counterspace capabilities at breathtaking pace."
 My testimony today will describe recent developments and the trajectory of Chinese space and counterspace capabilities, changes to how China organizes for military space, factors that may affect the risk of warfare escalating to the space domain, and recommendations